 - 7. Willingness to receive HIV test results - 8.
-Willingness to discuss HIV infection risks and amenable to HIV risk reduction counseling

-- 9. Persons born Male or identifying as Transgender (TG) (see HVTN 704/HPTN 085 SSP) who, in the 6 months prior to randomization, experienced 1 or both of the following HIV risk criteria: - Condomless anal intercourse with 1 or more male or transgender partner(s) - Anal intercourse with 2 or more male or transgender partners
+Willingness to discuss HIV infection risks and amenable to HIV risk reduction counseling - 9.
+Persons born Male or identifying as Transgender (TG) (male-to-female or female-tomale, see HVTN 704/HPTN 085 SSP) who, in the 6 months prior to randomization, experienced 1 or both of the following HIV risk criteria: - Condomless anal intercourse with 1 or more male or transgender partner(s) - Anal intercourse with 2 or more male or transgender partners

-Male-to-female and female-to-male TG volunteers are eligible.
-Receipt of hormonal therapy does not make a TG volunteer ineligible.
+Note: Receipt of hormonal therapy does not make a TG volunteer ineligible.